automateps/AutomatePS/Docs/Connect-AMServer.md

 # Connect-AMServer

 ## SYNOPSIS
-Connect to an AutoMate Enterprise management server
+Connect to an Automate management server

 ## SYNTAX